How to Develop Your PPC Strategy

 - What would motivate the consumer to re-purchase from you?
 Brand loyalty?
 Fast shipping?
 Unique features?

-Use PPC remarketing and customer match to re-engage previous customers with messaging aimed at what would motivate them to purchase from you again.
+Use PPC remarketing and customer match to re-engage previous customers with messaging aimed at factors that would motivate them to purchase from you again.

 Similar to the sales phase, coupons and discounts are always good motivators.